 Clap your hands.
 Can you hear an instant echo respond back?
 You have near-field reflections.
-Stomp your foot.
+Stomp your foot on the floor.
 Can you hear a "boom"?
 You have standing waves or large panel resonances such as a poorly supported wall.
 Put your head in a small cavity area and talk loudly.
-Hear a booming?
+Can you hear a booming?
 You've just experienced a cavity resonance.